Free Membership Tool

 Questions & Answers

 Often yes.
-Early-career members typically stay far longer, so the extra years of full-rate subscription and ancillary spend can outweigh a deep introductory discount.
-The key variables are discount depth, discount duration and the tenure gap.
+Early-career members typically stay far longer, so even a deep introductory discount can be outweighed by the extra years of full-rate subscription and ancillary spend that follow.
+The key variables are how long the discount lasts, how steep it is, and how much longer an early joiner stays than a later one.

 Model every lever of membership growth.